patricks/convert2navi/README.md

 tomtom2navigon
 ==============

-This is mainly written to convert Geocaching TomTom (.ov2) files into Navigon 7.x files.
+This is mainly written to convert Geocaching TomTom (.ov2) files into Navigon 7.x (.cvs) files.

 ##TODO:
 - extend converter